-3 Computing curriculum.
+3 Computing Curriculum.

-- 3.1 We carry out the curriculum planning in Computing in three phases (long-term, medium-term and short-term).
-The long-term plan maps the computing topics that the children study in each term during each key stage.
-The computing subject leader devises this in conjunction with teaching colleagues and other computing technicians in each year group, and the children often study computing as part of their work in other subject areas.
-Our long-term computing plan (Skills Ladders) shows how skills are distributed across the year groups, and how these fit together to ensure progression within the curriculum plan, these are implemented using urple Mash and other software and app. - 3.3 The computing subject leader is responsible for reviewing medium termplans. - 3.4 The class teacher is responsible for writing the short-term plans with the computer component of each lesson.
+- 3.1 We carry out the curriculum planning in Computing and use the Computing Progression Map.
+The computing subject leader devises this in conjunction with teaching colleagues in each year group, and the children often study computing as part of their work in other subject areas.
+Our long-term computing plan shows how skills are distributed across the year groups, and how these fit together to ensure progression within the curriculum plan, these are implemented using a variety of software. - 3.4 The class teacher is responsible for writing the short-term plans with the computer component of each lesson.
 These daily plans list the specific learning objectives/ skills and expected outcomes for each lesson.
-The class teacher keeps these individual plans and often discusses them on an informal basis with the computing subject leader.

-3.5 The skills taught in computing are planned to build on prior learning.
+The class teacher keeps these individual plans and often discusses them on an informal basis with the computing subject leader. - 3.5 The skills taught in computing are planned to build on prior learning.
 While we offer opportunities for children of all abilities to develop their skills and knowledge, we also plan progression so that the children are increasingly challenged as they move up through the school.